Introducing RAFIKI: Refining AGN Feedback in Kinetic Implementations: Simulation Methodology

 where $c$ is the speed of light and $L$ is the bolometric luminosity of the AGN, and is defined as

-Here, $\dot{M}_{\rm BH}$ is the accreted mass of the black hole, and $\eta$ is the radiative efficiency, set at 0.1 in SIMBA-C. From these equations, we find that the mass loading of the wind is dependent on the black hole growth rate and the velocity of the particle, $v$, following:
+Here, $\dot{M}_{\rm BH}$ is the accretion rate of the black hole, and $\eta$ is the radiative efficiency, set at 0.1 in SIMBA-C. From these equations, we find that the mass loading of the wind is dependent on the black hole growth rate and the velocity of the particle, $v$, following:

 Here we can see how the structure of SIMBA's feedback model leads to the wind mode being unable to quench massive galaxies.
 The feedback is designed such that the momentum input is constant and the energy scales with velocity.
 As the mass of halos increases, the velocity in the wind mode does not increase at a fast enough rate to keep heating the halo gas to the virial temperature, and the mass loading is too low to counteract this effect.
 Therefore the higher velocities present in the jets are needed to heat gas sufficiently to quench galaxies in large halos.
+It is also worth noting that outflow momentum fluxes are highly uncertain and vary significantly between observations of molecular outflows \citep[e.g.][]{Faucher2012, king2015, Fluetsch2019, Spilker2025}, suggesting that other methods of parameterizing feedback models might better capture the range of outflow properties seen observationally.

 This motivates the largest difference between SIMBA-C and RAFIKI.
-In RAFIKI, we set the mass loading explicitly, such that the total energy of the AGN is given by $E_{\rm AGN} = \epsilon \eta \dot{M}_{\rm BH}c^2$, where the efficiency $\epsilon$ corresponds to how much of the bolometric luminosity goes into the kinetic energy of the winds.
-In this case, the momentum output is given by
+In RAFIKI, we parameterize the feedback based on an energetic efficiency, such that the kinetic power of the AGN outflow is given by

+where the efficiency $\epsilon$ corresponds to how much of the bolometric luminosity goes into driving the winds.
+We keep the same velocity prescription as SIMBA-C, and the momentum flux is dependent on the velocity following